johnidm/johnidm/README.md

 # Johni Douglas Marangon

-Hi, my name is Johni, and I am from Brazil.

 I have a passion for computer science and technology.
 My purpose for working as a software engineer is to make the world better by helping companies to solve real-life problems.

 When I'm not working, I enjoy exploring various hobbies, travel, and self-development topics.